Kreidl/jenkinstest/README.md

 Additionally configure Global tools
 Go to SonarQube Scanner add, Set Name to sonar and check the checkbox on install automatically

+For ZAP Scanning there should be a running application and the docker container must reach the application